Coffee table turned DIY tufted ottoman.

 I’ve got the low down for you right here! >>> 26 Types of Chalk Style Paint For Furniture

-So obviously this tufted ottoman has been completed for awhile (it was shown in my Holiday Home Tour) but I’ve hesitated to post about it.
+So obviously this tufted ottoman has been completed for a while but I’ve hesitated to post about it.

 But like I said, I have a plan. (my husband is always super excited to hear those words… ha!)